wizardofzos/gitmaster/README.md

 ## Pre-Requisite (curl)

-If you do not have curl installed then use these commands to get it:
+If you do not have perl installed then use these commands to get it:

     curl -k -L -s https://github.com/ZOSOpenTools/perlport/releases/download/perlport_531/perl5-blead.20230210_213003.zos.pax.Z --output perl.pax.Z pax -rf perl.pax.Z